 For the 2017-2018 school year, the FAFSA will be available on October 1, 2016.
 Continuing students will submit their FAFSA as soon as possible on or after October 1- You should file the FAFSA in October of your senior year in high school and every October thereafter to be eligible for aid in subsequent years.
 The FAFSA school code for UofL is 001999.

 We will begin reviewing your FAFSA after it has been processed by the U.S. Department of Education and you are an applicant with the Admission's Office.

-After submitting the FAFSA, you will receive a Student Aid Report (SAR) either via mail or email.
-Review the SAR for accuracy and verify U of L is listed as one of your school choices.
+After submitting the FAFSA, you will receive a Student Aid Report (SAR) either by mail or email.
+Review the SAR for accuracy and verify UofL is listed as one of your school choices.
 If accurate, keep the SAR for your records.
-If you filed on the web and corrections are needed, you should make these corrections online at www.fafsa.ed.gov.
-If you received a paper SAR, you can mail your corrections to the Federal Processor.
-Once you are awarded aid, you must contact us for any corrections you wish to make on your FAFSA.
+If corrections are needed, you should make these corrections online at www.fafsa.gov.
+If you received a paper SAR, you can make corrections on the SAR and mail your corrections to the address listed on your SAR.
+Once you are awarded aid, make no further corrections to your FAFSA unless you contact our office.

 - Start a folder of computer print-outs and mail you have received from schools or the U.S. Department of Education.